Antweneee/Antweneee/README.md

 # Some of my projects

 ## 💪🏼 StepForward (In progress)
-<a href="https://github.com/orgs/Step-Forward-Orga/repositories">This project</a> as for goal to create an app Strava but for Gym enjoyers. <br> Tired of using excel sheets or notes on your phone to track your progress and organize your programs ? <br><br>
+<a href="https://github.com/orgs/Step-Forward-Orga/repositories">This project</a> as for goal to create a app Strava like but for Gym enjoyers. <br> Tired of using excel sheets or notes on your phone to track your progress and organize your programs ? <br><br>
 This app will replace what you use currently for planning, training plans, workouts, aimed reps and weights everything will be possible with StepForward <br> Available soon..<br><br>
 This project use Nest js and prisma as a backend, the backend is fully dockerized, github workflow are set on the project, unit test and e2e test to come.
 I also want to setup a proper Jenkins pipeline with some monitoring as well.<br><br>